feather-rs/feather/docs/architecture.md

 In Feather, events are components.
 An entity with the `PlayerJoinEvent` component just joined the game, for example.

-The event sytsem serves as a mechanism to communicate between different crates and modules.
+The event system serves as a mechanism to communicate between different crates and modules.
 For example, triggering a `BlockChangeEvent` _anywhere_ causes `feather-server` to send block update packets to players.